pastthepixels/InfiniteShooter/README.md

     - [ ] Achievements handled on Steam's server side (no in-game menu makes programming easier)
     - [ ] Up to 4 person multiplayer?

+## Known (and unfixable) issues
+- Instancing scenes for the first time can be very slow, especially on older hardware.
+This is because Godot is compiling shaders for each scene when it instances for the first time.
+There should be a fix in Godot 4.0 (but the chances of that releasing soon are as slim as HL3 releasing soon).
+All issues related to slowness should also be fixed in Godot 4.

 # Credits
 All assets are made by me using Blender/Illustrator/Inkscape/GIMP/LMMS/Audacity.
 Except for two: The laser sounds are from user Defunct3 right [here](https://freesound.org/people/Defunct3/sounds/77172/) and the sound effect for transitions is from user qubodup and you can find it [here](https://freesound.org/people/qubodup/sounds/60013/), both on freesound.org.